Ali-Aboelela/Ali-Aboelela.github.io/src/content/career/UofT.md

 Although I started to fall out of love with the program, I remained passionate about learning and funneled my energy into the topics I was curious of.
 The 2nd year of the ECE program was very heavy - but if nothing else it identified to me my comfort in programming, and software engineering more generally.
 Enjoying and being successful in my programming courses like <a href="#ece244">ECE244 & ECE297</a> gave me a sense of confidence and certainty in the direction I was specializing.

 By the end of my second year, I realized how essential collaboration is in programming, both in open source and industry.
-This also gave me a deeper understanding of how programming and software engineering are organized, with developers building on top of each others' code to create new solutions.
+I gained a deeper understanding of how programming and software engineering are organized, with engineers building on top of each others' existing solutions to create new products and services.

 ## A Gap in the Engineering Curriculum
 My issue is I felt my interests and the direction of the engineering curriculum were slightly out of sync.
 It felt like the curriculum prioritized equipping me with the skills to (in order):
 <ol>
-	<li>Continue pursuing technical topics in higher education (Masters/PhD with a STEM focus, CS, Engineering, etc.)</li>
+	<li>Continue pursuing technical topics in higher education (Masters/PhD with a STEM focus: Engineering, CS, etc.)</li>
 	<li>Be productive in industry</li>
 </ol>

-Meanwhile, my priorities looked like
+Meanwhile, my priorities looked like:
 <ol>
 	<li>Be productive in industry</li>
 	<li>Learning about my social responsibilities as an engineer:</li>